brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ### A Note On Garbage Collection Threading:

 `-XX:ConcGCThreads=[Some Number]` controls the [*maximum* number](https://github.com/openjdk/jdk/blob/dd34a4c28da73c798e021c7473ac57ead56c9903/src/hotspot/share/gc/z/zHeuristics.cpp#L96-L104) of background threads the garbage collector is allowed to use, and defaults to `logical (hyperthreaded) cores / 4`.
-Recent versions of Java will [scale down from this number, if needed](https://wiki.openjdk.org/display/zgc/Main#Main-SettingConcurrentGCThreads).
+Recent versions of Java will [reduce the number of gc threads, if needed](https://wiki.openjdk.org/display/zgc/Main#Main-SettingConcurrentGCThreads).

 In some cases (especially with ZGC or Shenandoh) you want to increase this thread cap past the default.
 I recommend "2" on CPUs with 4 threads, and `[number of real cores - 2]` on most other CPUs, but you may need to play with this parameter.
 If its too low, garbage collection can't keep up with Minecraft, and the game will stutter and/or start eating gobs of RAM and crash.
 If its too high, you might waste CPU on GC, especially if you are running Java 8.